Artist Programs

 Join ArtWorks’ mission to create community-based public art that provides career opportunities for artists of all ages.

-Creative Studios
+Creative Studios Employment

 Creative Studios offers year-round employment for emerging artists ages 18–24 through hands-on work in two creative service areas: mural production and photo/video storytelling.
 Artists not only hone their technical and production skills, but also gain real-world experience in administration and project management by collaborating with clients, managing timelines, and coordinating with vendors.
 This program is ideal for young creatives looking to launch freelance careers or land jobs in agencies and the broader creative economy.
-Artists leave the program with a professional portfolio and the confidence to take their next step.
+Artists leave this job with a professional portfolio and the confidence to take their next step.
 Become a Studio Artist

 Gallery Fellowship Program